Book censorship in Hong Kong: Book Fair exclusions

-In recent years, independent publishers at the Hong Kong Book Fair have faced increasing censorship issues.
-It has been reported that at least three independent publishers, including "Bbluesky" and "Boundary Bookstore," have been denied participation in the 2025 Hong Kong Book Fair.
-The publishers believe this is related to their refusal to remove "sensitive" books from display at last year's fair.
-Despite the publishers asserting the legality and appropriateness of their books, the Trade Development Council (the fair's organizer) provided no specific reasons for rejecting their applications.
-This raises questions about the inclusivity and comprehensiveness of the book fair and fuels concerns regarding freedom of publication in Hong Kong.
+Independent publishers participating in the Hong Kong Book Fair have encountered rising levels of censorship.
+At least three independent publishers, including "Bbluesky" (藍藍的天) and "Boundary Bookstore" (界限書店), were denied exhibition booths at the 2025 Hong Kong Book Fair.
+The publishers linked this rejection to their refusal to withdraw "sensitive" books from their displays during the previous year's event.
+Although the publishers maintained their books were legal and appropriate, the organizer, the Hong Kong Trade Development Council (HKTDC), declined their applications without providing specific reasons, leading to public concern over freedom of publication.